OpenNebula/docs/source/overview/cloud_architecture_and_design/one_deploy_overview.rst

 Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-On the control node:
+On the control (management) node:

    * Ansible >=2.14 and <2.16
    * Passwordless SSH login, as root, from the control node to the managed nodes
    * The user that will perform the installation needs to sudo to root

-On all nodes:
+On both the control node and the managed (runtime) nodes:

    * Python3, required by Ansible
    * For RHEL9 and derivatives: Network Manager